ADirin/OTP1_LectureMaterial/Week 6/Home_Assignment/Individual_Assignment.md

 RUN mvn package
 CMD ["java", "-jar", "target/interconversions.jar"]

-6. **GitHub and Jenkins Integration:**
+5. **GitHub and Jenkins Integration:**
-Ensure that the latest modifications to your FarToCel project are pushed to GitHub.
+Ensure that the latest modifications to your TempConverter project are pushed to GitHub.
 Configure Jenkins to automatically start building after a new commit is uploaded to the repository.

 7. **Docker Hub Account:**
 Create an account on hub.docker.com if you haven't already.